This Day In Literary History

 The late, legendary film critic Roger Ebert gave it 1.5 out of 4 stars, calling it "Deplorable... the makers of this film seem to have given slight thought to the psychology of teenage girls... and none at all to the likelihood that if there is [an afterlife,] it will not resemble a happy gathering of new Facebook friends."

 Alice Sebold's most recent novel, The Almost Moon was published in 2007.
 Beginning with the line "When all is said and done, killing my mother came easily," it told the story of Helen Knightly, an artist's model and divorcee, who murders her mother - an agoraphobic now suffering from severe dementia - by smothering her with a towel.

 What at first seems like an almost unconscious act committed to end her mother's suffering may really be the fulfillment of a long buried desire for vengeance.
-After killing her mother, Helen recalls memories of her entire life and her desperate attempts to win the love of a woman who never had any love for her.
+After killing her mother, Helen recalls memories of her entire life and her desperate attempts to win the love of a woman who, despite giving birth to her, never had any love for her.

 Quote Of The Day

 "There’s no condition one adjusts to so quickly as a state of war." - Alice Sebold

 Today's video features Alice Sebold discussing her classic debut novel The Lovely Bones on The Charlie Rose Show.
 Enjoy!